 Tayrona National Park, or Parque Nacional Tayrona as it’s called in Spanish, is on the northern coast of Colombia, enjoying the heavenly warm seas of the Caribbean.
 In this practical guide to Tayrona National Park you’ll see how to get there, how the hike to the camps is, what to take & where to camp in Parque Tayrona.
-One of the most beautiful places I have ever been, don’t miss it!
+Tayrona is one of the most beautiful places I have ever been, don’t miss it!

 How to Get to Tayrona National Park

 Santa Marta or Palomino make great bases to stay before and after your visit to Tayrona.
 I chose to stay in Santa Marta beforehand so I could leave my big rucksack there and travel to Tayrona with my small day pack, which is a great idea if you are backpacking.
 If at all possible, try not to take all your stuff with you, as hiking for 2 hours with 25kg of luggage is no-one’s idea of fun.

-We stayed in the Dreamer Hostel in Santa Marta, and they run one or two daily shuttles, depending on demand, that go direct from the hostel to the entrance of the park.
+We stayed in the Dreamer Hostel in Santa Marta, which was awesome.
+They run one or two daily shuttles, depending on demand, that go direct from the hostel to the entrance of the park.
 Or you can take the public bus, which runs frequently between Santa Marta and Palomino, just ask the driver to stop at the El Zaíno entrance of the park.
 Go early during the day if you can, to avoid hiking in the midday sun, and to have plenty of time for a swim!

-The shuttle bus from the Dreamer Hostel took around 45 minutes to an hour to arrive get to the Tayrona Park entrance.
+The shuttle bus from the Dreamer Hostel took around 45 minutes to an hour to arrive get to the Tayrona National Park entrance.
 At the entrance there are places to go to the bathroom (1000 pesos) or, if you can wait a while, they are free inside the park once you get to Arrecifes.
 You can also buy snacks, drinks and snorkelling gear at an elevated price but still cheaper than inside the park.

 Tayrona National Park Tickets